Top 10 Best Guitar Tunings

 4 Drop A (AEADGBE/AEADF#B)

-My 2nd favorite drop tuning.
+This is my second favorite drop tuning.
 Most people think of the Psychosocial riff when you say drop A, and I don't blame them.
 It's the song that got me into the tuning.
-Drop A is super good for riffs with a nice kick to them, like Psychosocial, Viper King by Dream Theater, etc. It's a very foamy, jumpy tuning.
+Drop A is excellent for riffs with a nice kick to them, like Psychosocial, Viper King by Dream Theater, etc. It's a very foamy, jumpy tuning.
 That's the best way I can describe it.

 5 D Standard (DGCFAD)